svgeesus/EuroMPE/Duophonic/MPU-board.md

 - SCLK
 - 3V3
 - GND

+The two for PerfDAC go off-board with ribbon cables while the third, for the [display board](./display-board.md), connects under the Teensy to the display, encoder, buttons board.

+[Display](./display.md) also uses two more pins, DC and RST.

 Use pull-up resistors on chip selects, per
 [Better SPI Bus Design in 3 Steps](https://www.pjrc.com/better-spi-bus-design-in-3-steps/)